Aerial view Lake Berryessa on Google Maps

 The man claimed to be an escaped convict from Deer Lodge, Montana, having just killed a prison guard and stolen a car.
 He requested Bryan Hartnell's car keys and money, to which Bryan Hartnell duly obliged.
-He then spoke to the man for several minutes to try and form some sort of rapport in an attempt to protect them both from any harm, but the man appeared on a mission, taking some white plastic clothesline from his belt, before ordering Cecelia Shepard to tie up Bryan Hartnell.
-It was at this point, Bryan Hartnell suggested to his companion that he felt he could make a grab for the gun, but Cecelia told him not to try anything, fearing it may make the situation worse.
+He then spoke to the man for several minutes to try and form some sort of rapport in an attempt to protect them both from any harm but the man appeared on a mission, taking some white plastic clothesline from his belt and ordering Cecelia Shepard to tie up Bryan Hartnell.
+It was at this point that Bryan Hartnell suggested to his companion he felt he could make a grab for the gun, but Cecelia warned him not to risk anything, fearing it may make the situation worse.
 During this brief exchange the assailant had stepped back two or thee feet - just out of reach - and the chance was lost forever.
 The hooded figure then bound up Cecelia Shepard.

-While the couple were hogtied on the ground Bryan Hartnell asked the assailant if the gun was really loaded, to which the man pulled out the gun, took out the clip and showed Bryan Hartnell, that indeed it was.
+While the couple were hogtied on the ground Bryan Hartnell asked the assailant if the gun was really loaded, to which the man pulled out the gun, took out the clip and showed Bryan Hartnell that indeed it was.
 He then proceeded to stab the victims numerous times.
-Bryan Hartnell was stabbed six times in the back, with Cecelia Shepard receiving ten wounds to her back and abdomen as she frantically rolled around attempting to minimize the impact of the blade, clearly terrified by her ordeal.
+Bryan Hartnell was stabbed six times in the back, with Cecelia Shepard receiving ten wounds to her back and abdomen as she frantically rolled around attempting to minimize the impact of the blade and clearly terrified by her ordeal.
 Bryan, obviously fearing they were about to lose their lives, stopped breathing in an attempt to feign death, realizing if he thrashed around the killer would return to finish him off.
 Fortunately for Bryan his tactic worked and the cold-blooded executioner ceased his attack and walked off into the distance, back up the hillside trail.